 Ever wondered who uses those luggage racks in hotel rooms?
 Believe it or not, but with a few modifications, this can make a fantastic portable recording booth.
 Simply open it up, place it on the bed or desk and drape a heavy blanket over it, leaving one side open.
 For additional sound absorption, place pillows inside along the edges or put a towel underneath the luggage rack.
 Set your recording equipment inside near the open edge and begin recording

 Still skeptical?
 Here’s an example of a professional voiceover that was recorded in a vehicle.
 Have a listen and judge for yourself.
-The first minute of this music video has been recorded in the car of the talented Morgan Freeman sound-a-like Boet.
+The first minute of this music video has been recorded in the car of the talented Dutch voice over Boet.

 To bypass poor acoustics, a boom or shotgun microphone is a great tool, as it’s designed to only capture your voice.
 It’s also very important to have a decent pop filter / cap / isolation ball for your microphone so it doesn’t pick up all the ambient sounds and other noises you don’t want to be recorded.
 Finally, it’s a good idea to invest in a small tripod to hold your mic.